-This beautiful city of Tuscany is a UNESCO World Heritage Site and the historic centre is closed to traffic, so it’s an ideal place to wander around, get lost in the narrow streets and alleys and soak up the atmosphere.
+This beautiful city of Siena is a UNESCO World Heritage Site and the historic centre is closed to traffic, so it’s an ideal place to wander around, get lost in the narrow streets and alleys and soak up the atmosphere.

 Top things to do in Siena

 The heart of Siena is the Piazza del Campo, a huge open space that’s always thronging with people and has a curving paved surface to create a shallow shell shape surrounded by buildings.
 Within the piazza you can admire the Fonte Gaia, a fountain made of Carrara marble with beautiful sculptures.